UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 When selling a home with a solar PPA, you can transfer the agreement, prepay the remainder, or buy out the system to own it.

 Your second option is to prepay the PPA.
-In this scenario, you pay the estimated cost of the remaining power generation upfront.
-Prepaying means you’re paying for the future power upfront while the developer still owns the system.
-The buyer then gets the benefit of the solar system without any monthly payments to the developer for the rest of the contract term, which can be a strong selling point.
-The third option is to buy out the system entirely.
-This involves purchasing the equipment from the developer at its fair market value.
-Once you own the panels, you can include them in the total price of the home, allowing the buyer to own the system outright immediately.
-Expect to negotiate these options as part of your home sale strategy.
+In this scenario, you pay the estimated cost of the remaining power generation upfront before closing.
+Prepaying means you are essentially buying the future power in advance, while the developer still retains physical ownership of the system.
+The homebuyer then gets the incredible benefit of using the solar system without any monthly payments to the developer for the remainder of the contract term, which can be an incredibly strong selling point.

 Infographic comparing three home solar options (PPA/Lease, Buy, Moving) with pros and cons for each.